leloykun/adaptive-muon/README.md

-# Adaptive Muon [WIP]
+# Dual Norm Correction: Improving Training with One Line of Code

-A one-line modification to [@KellerJordan](https://github.com/KellerJordan)'s [Muon optimizer](https://github.com/KellerJordan/modded-nanogpt) that allows the optimizer to adapt to the scale of the gradients as they change during training.
-This is done by scaling the orthogonalized gradient by the dual norm of the original gradient.
-The justification for this can be found in [@jxbz](https://github.com/jxbz)'s and co's papers, [Old Optimizer, New Norm: An Anthology](https://arxiv.org/abs/2409.20325) and [Modular Duality in Deep Learning](https://arxiv.org/abs/2410.21265).
+We propose a single-line modification to any (dualizer-based) optimizer that allows the optimizer to adapt to the scale of the gradients as they change during training.
+This is done by scaling the dualized gradient by the clipped dual norm of the original gradient.
+Following the [Modular Duality in Deep Learning](https://arxiv.org/abs/2410.21265) framework, we can show that this modification works so long as the dualized gradient is unit-scaled under some choice of norm.
+For Adam/Lion-variants, the corresponding norm is the Max-of-Max norm and the dualization process scales the elements of the gradient to unit norm.
+For Muon, the norm is the spectral norm and the dualization process maps the gradient to its nearest orthogonal matrix.
+Finally, we clip the dual norm to [0., 1.] or [-1., 1.] to prevent divergence.

-The following is the one-line diff to the original implementation.
+The following is the one-line diff to the original implementation of [@KellerJordan](https://github.com/KellerJordan)'s [Muon optimizer](https://github.com/KellerJordan/modded-nanogpt).
 Note however, that all of my benchmarks were done using [my JAX implementation](https://github.com/google-deepmind/optax/pull/1126) and so there may be slight differences in performance & stability between the two implementations.

 ```diff
 def zeropower_via_newtonschulz5(G, steps):